-The shocking news of Frances Andrade’s suicide on Friday 8th February 2013 was devastating to those of us who are campaigning to encourage victims of Abuse to feel more able to report their allegations to the Police, to ensure abusers who continue to hide in our society are brought to justice.
+The shocking news of Frances Andrade’s suicide on Friday 8th February 2013 was devastating to those of us who are campaigning to encourage victims of sexual abuse to feel more able to report their allegations to the Police, to ensure abusers who continue to hide in our society are brought to justice.

 I am currently representing over 60 of Savile’s victims.
 The tragedy of the Savile case is that many of them had reported the abuse to various organisations in the past but were simply not listened to, or believed, due to their young age and Savile’s very powerful position.
 It had been hoped by many of us trying to help victims of abuse that the lessons from Savile were beginning to be learnt and we have already noticed an increase in victims willing to come forward.